Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Results and discussion

 \subsection{Phase~1: Static experiments}

-After repeated testing and parameter tuning, the policy achieved a 100\% average success rate over 20 rollouts using the parameter values listed in Table~\ref{tab:params}.
-This performance demonstrates the capability of diffusion policies to reliably assemble a timber mortise and tenon joint under no uncertainty.
+In Phase 1, after repeated testing and initial parameter tuning, the policy achieved a 100\% average success rate over 20 rollouts using the parameter values listed in Table~\ref{tab:params}.
+This performance demonstrates the capability of diffusion policies to reliably assemble a tight-fitting timber joint under no uncertainty.
 These parameter values were subsequently used as the initialization point for parameter tuning in the Phase~2 experiments.

+While these results demonstrate that diffusion policies can reliably perform the assembly task under nominal conditions, they should be interpreted within the scope of the controlled experimental setup.
+In particular, the task does not capture the broader variability and complexity of real-world construction scenarios, where additional sources of uncertainty, multi-step dependencies, and diverse joint geometries may significantly affect performance.

-During the first phase of the experiments, we also evaluated encoder networks for pose and F/T inputs to the diffusion policy.
+During the Phase~1 experiments, we also evaluated encoder networks for pose and F/T inputs to the diffusion policy.
 Each encoder consisted of a single fully connected layer that projected the raw input vector to a latent representation of fixed length (e.g., 64 or 128 units).
 The aim was to learn a compact feature embedding prior to policy integration.
 However, policies incorporating these encoders underperformed relative to those that directly concatenated the unprocessed pose and F/T observations.
 Future research may explore the impact of more sophisticated encoders, such as multi-layer, frequency-based, or attention-based architectures, on policy performance~\cite{lee2020, hou2025}.

-The Phase~1 experiments also revealed several practical challenges that we addressed during the Phase~2 experiments.
-First, as the human demonstrator became increasingly familiar with the setup, the demonstrations tended to become faster and more fluid over time.
-Although random sampling during dataset construction mitigated this effect, the demonstrations lacked examples of mistakes and error recovery for the policy to learn from.
-This limitation was later addressed in our revised data collection procedure (Section~\ref{data_collection}), in which a specified percentage of demonstrations was deliberately dedicated to error recovery scenarios.